netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    {{ex-0}} indicates the example of a requested schedule that needs to start no earlier than 08:00 AM, January 1, 2025 and end no later than 8:00 PM, January 31, 2025 (Beijing time).
-   Schedule requests fail to meet the requirements are ignored by the system.
+   Schedule requests that fail to meet the requirements are ignored by the system.

 ~~~~
 {